ruixiangcui/AGIEval/README.md

 # Model Outputs
 You can download the zero-shot, zero-shot-Chain-of-Thought, few-shot and few-shot-Chain-of-Thought outputs of the baseline systems in the [Onedrive](https://1drv.ms/u/s!Amt8n9AJEyxcg8YQKFm1rSEyV9GU_A?e=VEfJVS) link.
+Note: we fixed typos in 52 instances of SAT-en and will release the updated outputs of the dataset soon.
 # Evaluation
 You can run the [post_process_and_evaluation.py](post_process_and_evaluation.py) file to get the evaluation results.